 Pricing with margin

-The formulas below present the price at which a trader could open a long position at a price or a short position at a price with an initial margin (other notations have been introduced in theoretical pricing).
+The formulas below present the price at which a trader could open a long position at a price PO,L or a short position at a price PO,S with an initial margin M (other notations have been introduced in ).

 Example